dangquan1402/udacity-datascientist-nanodegree/project4/male_female_classifiation_readme.md

 # Overview
 In this project, I will build classification model on male/female dataset from [Kaggle dataset](https://www.kaggle.com/datasets/cashutosh/gender-classification-dataset).
 This project aims to classify gender based on input image.
 There are two classes: male and female.

+## Problem domain
+Computer vision, for more specifically, face iamges of male/female
 # Description of Input Data
 About dataset